akashnixon/rsa/README.md

 # Project Setup Guide

-## Prerequisites
+## Prerequisites (all can be directly installed from brew or other services)
 - Java 17 or higher
 - Node.js (version 14+)
 - npm
-all can be directly installed from brew or other services.

 ## Backend Setup (Spring Boot/Java)